xsa-dev/news-trader/readme.md

 ![schema](docs/imgs/schema.svg)

 ## Usage Examples:
-Registered, paid for the subscription, connected the exchange, and the agent executes buy and sell orders.
+Registered, paid for the subscription, connected the exchange, and the agent executes buy and sell orders with stop-loss and take-profit option.
 Turning off the signals doesn't stop active deductions.
 When turned back on, signals resume.

 ## Configuration
 1. Fill in the .env file.